MaximeFILIPPI/SnapPagerCarousel/README.md

 ## Usage

-Here's a basic example of how to use SnapPager in your SwiftUI view:
+Here's a basic example of how to integrate and use SnapPager in your SwiftUI views:

 ```swift
 import SwiftUI